Gladdstone/Gladdstone/README.md

                                         / 　 づ
 </pre>

-Hi, I'm Joe (he/him) - software engineer specialising in SaaS applications and cloud automation.
-In my free time, I like playing card games and I'm a concert flautist.
+Hi, I'm Joe (he/him) - software engineer specialising in cloud development and distributed systems.
+In my free time, I like playing card games and am a concert flautist.
 I'm an engineer of many interests and a variety of skills.
 I've defeated the mighty Node beast, tussled with the Webpack hydra, and crossed the great Dotnet ocean.
 All to return to my one true love - Python - who awaits my return on the glistening shores of Ithaca.

 ## Areas of Interest :sparkles:

 * Cloud computing
 * Distributed systems
-* Web application development
+* Accessibility and user experience

-### Currently Learning
+### Current Projects

-* Deep Learning
+* iOS/Swift

     :shipit: